French Income Tax

 Unfortunately you're unlikely to see your name in the credits!

 If you decide to go ahead with a tax-reducing property investment, it's wise to consider a bank loan since the interest is tax deductible and rates are currently low.
-Please contact us for full details of the different types of loan available in France.

 3. Invest in your own French business